Community Property Attorneys in Lake Charles

 One of the most complicated parts of the divorce process is the property division stage, when shared assets and debts that have accumulated in marriage must be divided.
 Deciding who receives certain physical possessions and property like investments and loans can be challenging, especially when both parties desire ownership of the same properties.
 It’s crucial that you hire a family law attorney to provide needed counsel on any property division matter that may arise.
 Our Lake Charles community property attorneys have more than 100 years of combined experience in family-related matters and can provide the support you need during this time.
 When you have complex problems, Sudduth & Associates, LLC can provide creative solutions.

-Contact our caring team online or by phone at (337) 282-9003 for a free consultation.
+Contact our caring team online or by phone at 1-833-SUDDUTH for a consultation.
 The sooner you act, the sooner we can get started on your case and help you through your divorce efficiently and effectively.

 Each state has its own laws regarding the classification and division of property during divorce.
 Louisiana is a community property state, which means only property acquired during marriage can be divided during divorce.